ezzabuzaid/me/src/content/posts/real-time-openai-response-streaming-node-js.md

 ---
 title: Real-time OpenAI Response Streaming with Node.js
-description: "Do what ChatGPT does: continuously stream results as they become available; don’t wait for completion—render tokens in real time."
+description: 'Do what ChatGPT does: continuously stream results as they become available; don’t wait for completion—render tokens in real time.'
+featured: 10
 publishedAt: '2023-10-25T12:51:21.697Z'
 ---

 You know how ChatGPT continuously show the results as it becomes available -generated-, It doesn't wait for the whole response to get together, rather it shows what the model is generating right away.